-The Gift of the Nile
+Ancient Egypt: The Gift of the Nile

-Like a giant snake, the Nile River slithers through some of the driest desert land on earth to isolate a narrow green valley.
+Like a giant snake, the Nile River slithers through some of the driest desert land on earth to create a narrow green valley.
 The ancient Greeks called this land Egypt.
-For more than five thousand years, great and often mysterious civilizations have thrived along the banks of the Nile.
-About 450BC, a Greek historian named Herodotus called Egypt the “Gift of the Nile" because the Egyptian civilization depended on the resources of the great river.
+For more than five thousand years, famous and often mysterious civilizations thrived along the banks of the Nile.
+About 450BCE, a Greek historian named Herodotus called Egypt the “Gift of the Nile" because the Egyptian civilization depended on the resources of the great river.

 The Nile no longer overflows its banks because modern Egyptians built a huge dam in Aswan.
-The Aswan High Dam was completed in 1970.
-It holds back water in Lake Nasser during the spring, and provides a reliable flow of water for Egyptian farmers in the dry season.
+Since 1970, the Aswan High Dam has held back the water that annually flooded the banks of the Nile River.
+The dam also provides a reliable flow of water for Egyptian farmers in the dry season.
 The people of Egypt are now able to convert the predictable flow of the Nile into electricity.
-When the Aswan High Dam was first completed, it provided electricity to more than half of the villages along the Nile.
+The Aswan High Dam initially provided electricity to more than half of the villages along the Nile.
 The population of Egypt has grown since then, but the Aswan High Dam still contributes about fifteen percent of Egypt’s electricity.
 Unlike oil, the flowing water is renewable, which means that the river will not run out.
 Ancient and modern civilizations have relied on the mighty river, proving that Egypt truly is the “Gift of the Nile."

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.